How Long Can Fish Live in Tap Water?

 However, UV filters should only be used in fish tanks that have adequate filtration; if not, they can cause an increase in bacteria levels which can be harmful to your fish.

 Water Chlorination and Fish Death

 Water chlorination is a process where chlorine is added to the water from your water supply.
 The practice is used to eliminate bad bacteria and microbes in tap water.
 Chlorinated water is toxic to your fish when exposed within an hour or more.

 How Water Filters Help in Keeping the Water Clean

-As a fish hobbyist, you’ll benefit from installing a water filter because of its ability to catch and eliminate pollutants that pose a threat to the health of your fish.
-Once you’ve conducted a water test and found out the culprit, purchase and set up the ideal filter system to get rid of the contaminant.
+The AquaOx whole house systems are designed to keep impurities from entering your faucets.
+Not only will they keep your fish safe, but also your family.
+As a fish hobbyist, you’ll benefit from installing a water filter because of its ability to catch and eliminate pollutants that threaten your fish’s health.
+Once you’ve conducted a water test and found the culprit, purchase and set up the ideal filter system to eliminate the contaminant.
 Keep your water quality in top condition by doing regular water changes and with the help of a reliable water filter treatment system.